What is a UPC?

 How does UPCZilla work?

-Most other UPC databases rely on users to enter product data manually, leading to possible curation problems.
+A lot of UPC databases rely on users to enter product data manually, leading to possible curation problems.
 UPCZilla works a little differently – although we import publicly-available UPC data manually whenever we can, we also leverage the web services of major retailers like Amazon, eBay and others to fetch likely matches for a given UPC.
 UPCZilla also uses a custom engine (based on the Storeminator code) to produce a formatted price comparison listing for the given product.